 Repair of damage

-The developer/contractor is solely responsible for all damages to both public and private property that may result from their operations and must satisfy Council that they have made proper reinstatement.
-Should no satisfactory efforts be made by the developer/contractor within a reasonable period of time Council may seek another contractor to carry out the reinstatement to the full requirements of Council.
+The developer/contractor is solely responsible for all damage to both public and private property that may result from their operations and must satisfy Council that they have made proper reinstatement.
+Should no satisfactory efforts be made by the developer/contractor within 1 month Council may seek another contractor to carry out the reinstatement to the full requirements of Council.
 All costs resulting from the work will be charged or deducted from any monies due, or which may become due, to the developer/contractor.

 Traffic management